 of Jacques Cousteau's 1954 British Petroleum sponsored survey

-In 1954 a company that would later become British Petroleum, commissioned a young Jacques Cousteau to undertake an oceanographic survey of the Arabian Gulf on his now famous ship, the Calypso.
-This was made possible in part due to Cousteau's co-development of the Aqua Lung underwater breathing apparatus.
-This device allowed people to go underwater for longer, and eventually allowed them to do good, and bad things to the world.
+In 1954 companies that would later become BP and Total commissioned a young Jacques Cousteau to undertake an oceanographic survey of the Persian Gulf.
 As Cousteau's career progressed, he became a vocal conservationist.
 However, as a factor in the discovery of oil, the survey of 1954 was instrumental in irreversible changes in both the region and the world.
-In 2018, Whelan travelled to a series of coordinates from Cousteau's survey.
+Throughout 2018 and 2019, Whelan travelled to a series of coordinates from Cousteau's survey.
 With a dive team he conducted his own visual surveys of the sea bed.
 During these surveys, non-invasive sand samples were collected.
-Working with a master glass blower, he transformed the samples from the dive sites into a series of glass batches that were then blown into used diving cylinders, creating a sense of agency through transformation.
-The form is hollow, made from human breath, which combined with the air bubbles in the glass evoke a sense of the fragility of life.
+Working with a master glass blower, he transformed the samples from the dive sites into glass batches.
+This glass was then blown into used diving cylinders, creating a series of unique objects.
+The form is hollow, made with human breath.
+This, combined with the air bubbles in the glass, evokes a sense of the fragility of life.
 Bubbles, particles and lines from impurities permeate the transparent medium.
 The remaining sand was returned to the sea.